-While some fat is essential for a healthy diet, the type and quality available vary.
-Choose healthy unsaturated oils like extra virgin olive oil, sunflower oil, and safflower oil, and limit your intake to about 27 grams a day.
+Although some fat is essential for a healthy diet, the type and quality available vary.
+Choose healthy unsaturated oils such as extra virgin olive oil, sunflower oil, and safflower oil, and limit your intake to about 27 grams a day.
 Foods rich in healthy fats include chia seeds, ground flax, avocado, nuts, seeds, and fish.

-Dairy has essential nutrients like calcium for strong teeth and bones.
-Aim for 3 cups a day from low-fat or fat-free products like milk, yogurt, cheese, kefir, and buttermilk.
+Dairy has essential nutrients such as calcium for strong teeth and bones.
+Aim for 3 cups a day from low-fat or fat-free products such as milk, yogurt, cheese, kefir, and buttermilk.

 A healthy diet gives you energy and all the nutrition your body needs.
 Talk to your doctor if you’re having trouble maintaining a healthy diet or with eating certain foods.

 Rating Your Hunger